ChristopherMoriarty/test_project/README.md

 ## Running Tests

-To run tests, use the following command in main directory:
+To run tests, use the following command in the project's root directory:

   ```bash
   pytest tests/